vm7sus4/weather-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# How to run locally

+1. Clone or manually download the repo to your machine

+2. Add a .env file to the root of your project directory with the following line in it;

+### `REACT_APP_OWN_API_KEY=`YOUR_OPENWEATHERMAP_API_KEY`
+> `YOUR_OPENWEATHERMAP_API_KEY` is your private API KEY from https://openweathermap.org/api
+> This should only be used for development purposes and not deployed

-In the project directory, you can run:
+3. In the project directory, you can run:

 ### `npm start`